leslie-alldridge/py_github/README.md

 Playing with PyGithub library
 - tidy multiple if statements
-- append top of file back to end result
+- append top of file back to end result - done in private repo